NISH1001/now/README.md

 - browse HN, Twitter, LessWrong, Reddit
 - mostly, stare into the abyss
 - If time, work on my ML research as GRA (I should really focus on my thesis now I guess.)
+- poetry, musings, et al is also something that keep me sane enough

 #### What's In Your Mind-Cave?

 It'll take some time to adjust to the new culture here in the states.
 Grad school is challenging.

 > Life is a suffering-optimization algorithm!